 One of the best places to travel in Ireland is to, and along, the Dingle Peninsula.
 Also part of the Wild Atlantic Way, the Dingle Peninsula has mainland Ireland’s most westerly point and visitors can find prehistoric ring forts and beehive huts, early Christian chapels and picturesque villages, both inhabited and abandoned.

-At the centre of this is the gorgeous fishing town of Dingle.
+At the centre of this is the gorgeous fishing town of Dingle, and one of the prettiest Irish coastal towns.
 This charming town has been known to attract artists, craftsmen and musicians, who spend their time in workshops, museums and festivals.

-The home of Fungi the dolphin is a mix of brightly coloured craft shops and cafes with plenty of quaint pubs offering live music and fresh seafood, fished by one of the many fishing boats moored in the harbour.
+Once the home of Fungi the dolphin, Dingle is a mix of brightly coloured craft shops and cafes with plenty of quaint pubs offering live music and fresh seafood, fished by one of the many fishing boats moored in the harbour.

 Top attraction to visit – Dingle Oceanworld is a great aquarium with a walk-through tunnel and touch pool which brings visitors face-to-face with the creatures found in the waters off Ireland.

-Sitting on the tidal banks of Ireland’s longest river, the Shannon, Limerick is a city that boasts a huge castle, a recently rejuventated waterline, a lively art gallery and quietly developing food scene.
+Sitting on the tidal banks of Ireland’s longest river, the Shannon, Limerick is a city that boasts a huge castle, a recently rejuvenated waterline, a lively art gallery and a quietly developing food scene.

 Most of the places of interest in Limerick are found in the oldest part of the city on King’s Island and around Crescent and Pery Square along the riverbanks.
 These include King John’s Castle, the Hunt Museum, the Limerick City Gallery of Art, the Frank McCourt Museum (who wrote about it in his book Angela’s Ashes) and the People’s Park.